ianling/mumpy/README.md

 ## To-do (in order of priority)

-* UDP connection
+* Handle remaining message types, add more event types
+* Comment text and comment picture request method (RequestBlob)
+* Add class for Channel, similar to User class
 * Allow sending other audio besides 48KHz 16-bit WAV/PCM
 * Add per-user audio storage limits
-* Handle remaining message types, add more event types
-* Comment text and comment picture request method
-* Receive audio from other codecs (only Opus is supported at the moment)
 * Mixdown audio
 * A better way to store audio than a list of potentially massive byte strings on each user